craigwatson/bitcoind-status/README.md

   * A web-server with PHP installed.
   * The PHP `curl` module - this is used to make RPC calls to the Bitcoin daemon.

+### PHP Support

+This application has been tested with PHP 5.4, 5.5 and 5.6, as well as HHVM and Nightly PHP builds.

 ## Getting Started

 To get started, all you need to do is copy/rename `php/config.sample.php` to `php/config.php` and configure your node's RPC credentials.
 The application will connect to your node via RPC and report statistics.